-Figure 9 displays the average TDI rankings for the RTPO.
+Figure 9 displays the overall TDI rankings for the RTPO.
 Figure 10 shows the highest scoring or most influential variable for each block, regardless of a block group's average TDI score.
-This give some indication of what may be driving transit dependence in particular areas.
-The block groups that have the highest classification of transit need are in the urbanized areas in the RTPO planning area.
-The block groups with high and very high transit needs are in Las Vegas, Santa Rosa and Raton, and also near Tucumcari and Logan, Clayton and Mora.
+This gives some indication of what may be driving transit dependence in particular areas.
+The block groups that have a TDI classification of high are scattered and include a rural area to the immediate west of Española and two block groups within the City of Santa Fe.
+The block groups with high and very high transit needs are all within Española, Los Alamos, Santa Fe and Taos.

-Figure 9: Northeast RTPO Average Transit Dependent Population
+Figure 9: Northern Pueblos and Santa Fe MPO Average Transit Dependent Population

-Figure 10: Northeast RTPO Most Transit Influential Transit Dependence Variable
+Figure 10: Northern Pueblos and Santa Fe MPO Most Influential Transit Dependence Variable